-Based on extenuating circumstances that were beyond the student's control, students on "suspension" may complete and submit an Appeal to be considered for reinstatement of financial aid eligibility.
-Examples of what is considered an extenuating circumstance for Appeal include but are not limited to:
+Based on extenuating circumstances that were beyond the student's control, students on "suspension" may complete and submit a SAP Appeal to be considered for reinstatement of financial aid eligibility.
+Examples of what is considered an extenuating circumstance for appeal include but are not limited to:

-- Unable to complete your academic program within the maximum timeframe due to: a change of academic major, enrollment in a high-unit academic major or a major with a large number of pre-requisite courses, or completion of ESL or remedial (Basic Skills) coursework. - 2.
-Injury, illness or medical condition requiring a doctor's care (supporting documentation required) which greatly affected your ability to complete the term meeting SAP. - 3.
-Death of a family member, such as parents, brother/sister, grandparents, spouse, or child (supporting documentation required). - 4.
-Other extenuating circumstances that were beyond the student's control (supporting documentation required) which greatly affected your ability to complete the term meeting SAP.
+- 1. Unable to complete your academic program within the maximum timeframe due to: a change of academic major, enrollment in a high-unit academic major or a major with a large number of pre-requisite courses, or completion of ESL or remedial (Basic Skills) coursework. - 2.
+Injury, illness or medical condition requiring a doctor's care which greatly affected your ability to complete the term meeting SAP. - 3.
+Death of a family member, such as parents, brother/sister, grandparents, spouse, or child. - 4.
+Other extenuating circumstances that were beyond the student's control which greatly affected your ability to complete the term meeting SAP.